 This week of 4-10 November 2019 is a very special one in the German capital because it celebrated the 30th anniversary of the fall of Berlin Wall with “storytelling” events and art.
 This autumn, I am still processing this week and the 6 months since I live here.

 Two festivals are lightning the mood in October.
 Because one was not enough. „The Festival of Lights“ and „Berlin Leuchtet / Berlin Illuminated“.

 Saturday and Sunday, 18th and 19th August, Berliners and guests run / walk the 160km or 100 miles path along the former Berlin Wall to honor the victims of the Cold War.

 An event that started in Paris is now almost everywhere in the world.
-Every year, around the 18th of May is celebrated the International Museums day.
-Galleries and more other cultural places join every year the “Museum night”.
-The way we perceive the art perhaps is the way we perceive life.
-Our opinion about the same gallery exhibition can be similar or extremely different, even by us in different periods of our life.Continue reading “International Museums Day”
+Every year, in spring, around the 18th of May is celebrated the International Museums day.
+Galleries and more other cultural places join every year the “Long Night of the Museums”.

 Last week was the Holly week in the Orthodox church and it wad indeed a special one.

 Now in Berlin – Spring is in full bloom – lilac flowers and wisteria are everywhere.
 Lavender color and amazing smell.
 I admire them walking in neighborhoods and I hope to spot them every time I visit a flat.
 As a good purple sign.
 Continue reading “Purple Berlin”